Can Cats Eat Carrots? Benefits and Precautions

 But is it the same with cats?
 Well, felines have a different way of converting beta carotene into Vitamin A. In fact, a cat’s ability to convert beta carotene into vitamin A is quite limited.

-This is the reason why cats need a Vitamin A source that’s readily available in the body.
+This is the reason, cats need a Vitamin A source that’s readily available in the body.

-Aside from that, carrots contain lots of sugar, which can be a separate problem.
-It can mess with the cat’s digestive system if carrots are given in large amounts.
+Aside from that, carrots contain lots of sugar.
+This can mess with the cat’s digestive system if given in large amounts.

 An excess amount of sugar can cause diabetes, weight gain, tooth decay, and other health-related issues.